npuichigo/openai_trtllm/README.md

 # Make sure you have git-lfs installed (https://git-lfs.com)
 git lfs install
 git submodule update --init --recursive

+# If lfs files are not downloaded, run the following command
+git lfs pull
 ```

 ### Build with Docker